Why Choose Lou Ruvo Center for Brain Health?

 The effect of repeated head trauma on long term brain health has come under increasing scrutiny as some aging athletes in contact sports are being identified with progressive neurocognitive deficits.
 Our emphasis is on early identification of neurocognitive decline and prediction of long-term neurological consequences.
 Why is it that with similar levels of trauma, some individuals are more at risk than others?
 This is a key question.
 Answers have implications for many types head injury in athletics, civilian injury, and injury sustained in military combat.

 Cleveland Clinic Lou Ruvo Center for Brain Health is providing leading-edge services to athletes, both in a clinical evaluation and treatment and in a research study capacity.
-Since 2011, active and retired professional fighters (boxers, mixed martial arts) and retired professional football players have been pursuing testing, diagnosis, treatment and research with the Lou Ruvo Center for Brain Health, the only entity in the country to conduct a longitudinal study of hundreds of fighters.
+Since 2011, more than 750 active and retired professional fighters (boxers, mixed martial arts) and retired professional football players have been pursuing testing, diagnosis, treatment and research with the Lou Ruvo Center for Brain Health, the only entity in the country to conduct a longitudinal study of hundreds of fighters.

 The Professional Fighters Brain Health Study examines the brain function of active and retired boxers and mixed martial arts fighters.
 This longitudinal study focuses on early identification of neurocognitive decline and prediction of long-term neurological consequences.
 Physicians seek relationships between risk factors for cognitive decline and evidence of brain dysfunction, trying to understand why fighters with similar exposure are affected differently.
 Why do a few experience a decline in brain health, yet many do not?